HENRY LEE

 ØXN [as Love Henry; vocal: Radie Peat]

 "And the little bird looks down on Henry Lee", the only witness of a crime passionnel.
 Not the girl but the man's the victim.
-Drowned by his mistress, he pays the highest price for sticking to his lawful wedded wife.
+Stabbed and drowned by his mistress, he pays the highest price for sticking to his lawful wedded wife.
 A bird as witness and betrayer of murder appears to be a universal metaphor in folk songs: Dutch collection Onder De Groene Linde (M&W) has another example on its murder ballad cd (In Amsterdam Die Grote Stad).

 Contact